-You can purchase an import licence for S$50 online or S$100 for an express service if you leave it until the last minute.
+You can purchase an import licence for S$50 online or S$100 for express service if you leave it until the last minute.
 A standard S$50 payment will still get the licence delivered to you within 3 days, so there’s still plenty of time.

+While the Singapore pet import requirements and regulations may look complex at first, take it one step at a time.
 If you’re unsure what to look for first, it’s a good idea to speak to our specialist pet relocation service.
 Our team will have more knowledge and understanding of all the forms and documents that you’ll need and will have plenty of tips for keeping your pet calm and comfortable during their journey.

 What are the requirements for importing pets to Singapore?